dixonwhitmire/pyconcurrent/README.md

 Fetch each photo resource from [JSON Placeholder](https://jsonplaceholder.typicode.com/photos), a free to use "sample" api, and record the results in a data structure.

+Note: This isn't a use case which would really benefit from multiprocessing.
+The multiprocessing implementation is included just to contrast approaches.

 ## Getting Started

 Create a virtual environment and install dependencies